X

 Manish GuptaManaging Director

-Yes thank you Soumya and good evening everyone.
-Thank you for joining us today for this earnings call of Jetsempal Pharmaceuticals.
+Yes, thank you Soumya and good evening, everyone.
+Thank you for joining us today for this earnings call of Jagsonpal Pharmaceuticals.
 We appreciate your interest in JPL and your continued support as we navigate through this pivotal phase in our journey.
-Our journey has always been about combining medical science with buffers driven growth and that commitment continues to define us.
-As you know, the last quarter saw strengthening of our leadership team with the appointment of Amrit as CEO and Nirav’s cfo.
-Both have settled well and are already making valuable contribution in driving the next phase of Jetson Master.
+Our journey has always been about combining medical science with purpose-driven growth and that commitment continues to define us.
+As you know, the last quarter saw strengthening of our leadership team with the appointment of Amrut as COO and Nirav as CFO; both have settled well and are already making valuable contributions in driving the next phase of Jagsonpal.

-Coming to the performance during the quarter it was at best flattish.
-We acknowledge that this outcome has been below our own expectation as well as relative to the broader Indian pharmaceutical market.
-While we face the headwind of our RPM which is the market that we are present in Korea growing at less than half the IPM growth, we also lost a bit as we reviewed and refreshed select strategies under the new leadership with an overall intent to improve the long term growth engine of the company.
+Coming to the performance during the quarter, it was at best flattish.
+We acknowledge that this outcome has been below our own expectations as well as relative to the broader Indian pharmaceutical market.
+While we face the headwind of our RPM, which is the market that we are present in, growing at less than half the IPM growth, we also lost a bit as we reviewed and refreshed solid strategies under the new leadership with an overall intent to improve the long term growth engine of the Company.
 The benefits of these should start reflecting from the current quarter itself.

-While the performance in the last two quarters reflected temporary pause in our momentum due to certain transitional factors such as GST which got changed in Q2 and our own improvement initiatives in Q3 on a nine month basis or a year to date basis we had a resilient performance with 6% growth in top line driving a 13% bottom line improvement.
+While the performance in the last two quarters reflected temporary pause in our momentum due to certain transitional factors, such as GST, which got changed in Q2, and our own improvement initiatives in Q3, on a nine-month basis or a year-to-date basis, we had a resilient performance with 6% growth in topline, driving a 13% bottom line improvement.
 As I mentioned earlier, we are confident of a growth acceleration to double digits from Q4 itself.
-At an industry level, the IPM grew at about 8%, largely driven by price growth of 5 to 5.5%.
-Even as the volume growth state muted, our RPM has grown relatively slower at 3 to 3.5%, reflecting the inherent cyclicity that some segments go through from time to time.
+At an industry level, the IPM grew at about 8%, largely driven by price growth of 5% to 5.5%, even as the volume growth stayed muted.
+Our RPM has grown relatively slower at 3% to 3.5%, reflecting the inherent cyclicity that some segments go through from time to time.

 Amrut MedhekarChief Operating Officer

-Thank you Manish and good afternoon everyone.
-I’m honored to join Jaitshan Pal which has built a strong reputation in India Pharma and I’m excited to lead our next phase of growth.
-Our mission remains clear to deliver high quality medicine at affordable price and innovate with a patient centric approach.
+Thank you, Manish, and good afternoon, everyone.
+I’m honored to join Jagsonpal, which has built a strong reputation in India Pharma, and I’m excited to lead our next phase of growth.
+Our mission remains clear to deliver high-quality medicine at affordable price and innovate with a patient-centric approach.
 We’ll continue to strengthen our presence in the branded generics while expanding into new therapeutic areas where patient needs are underserved.
 I firmly believe that our greatest strength lies in our people.
-Together we’ll foster a culture of collaboration, accountability and growth.
-My immediate priority is to empower our teams, reduce attrition and strengthen the bond between the company and our team to ensure every colleague feels valued and motivated to contribute to our shared success.
+Together, we’ll foster a culture of collaboration, accountability, and growth.
+My immediate priority is to empower our teams, reduce attrition, and strengthen the bond between the Company and our team to ensure every colleague feels valued and motivated to contribute to our shared success.

 Thank you.